The Indelible Impact of the Words We Choose

 “Let’s use this company”

 For serial entrepreneur Travis Johnson, a pivotal moment in his company’s history was marked by the words of a perfect stranger.
-Nearly two years in to leading his food delivery venture—he hadn’t yet raised seed funding, had traction but wasn’t growing the business as fast as we wanted, and questioned whether it was going to work.
+Nearly two years in to leading his food delivery venture—he hadn’t yet raised seed funding, had traction but wasn’t growing the business as fast as we wanted, and questioned whether his path to a successful acquisition was going to work.
 “As an entrepreneur, you need to be able to have a mix of confidence in your concept and mute the naysayers—but also listen to the market and understand when something isn’t working, so you can pivot.
 We were pivoting.”
-In that moment of his company’s evolution, he found himself in a public space and overheard someone at the next table he didn’t know say, ‘Let’s use Food Junkie for lunch.’
+In that moment of his company’s evolution, he found himself in a public space and overheard someone at the next table he didn’t know say, ‘Let’s use foodjunky.com for lunch.’
 “It was huge boost for me, because it told me something there was working.
-Being on the steady receiving end of why your idea won’t work, and the myriad of reasons that people won’t invest—the words I overheard really galvanized my focus.”
+Being on the steady receiving end of why your idea won’t work, and the myriad of reasons that people won’t invest—the words I overheard helped me successfully broker a delivery.com acquisition.”

 At a time in our history that our words have never mattered more—may the next conversation you have be one that leaves those around you lifted, inspired, and better for having engaged.